Han-Gyuseung/5PG/docs/source/theory/grand_canonical.rst

 Unlike the canonical ensemble, the grand canonical ensemble allows the local compositional fluctuation.

-For binary system
+For a binary system
 :math:`A_{x}B_{1-x}`
-or pseudobinary system
+or a pseudobinary system
 :math:`A_{x}B_{1-x}C`
 , the grand canonical partition function is calculated as follows: